G-dH/custom-hot-corners-extended/README.md

 - Pressure barrier sizes are now adjustable by scale controllers on the main corner page along with clickable area expansion for better orientation in settings.
 - Barrier size is now adjustable in percentage of the monitor's width/heigt instead of pixels.
 - Option *Make active corners/edges visible* now show the pressure barriers too.
-- Added action *Window Thumbnail (PIP)* - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
+- Added action **Window Thumbnail (PIP)** - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
 Thumbnail size can be adjusted by a mouse scroll wheel and you can even change the source window of the thumbnail.
 You can make as many thumbnails as you want, not just one.
-- Added new shader filters - you'll find color blind vision simulation and correction filters in Accessibility menu.
+- Added new shader filters - color blind vision simulation and correction filters in Accessibility menu.
 Inversion filters have been enhanced - Invert Lightness, Invert Lightness - Wite to Grey (for lower contrast at night time) and full color inversion, now all gamma corrected to make deep dark shades distinguishable.
-- Added actions to trigger default Window Switcher Pop-up.
-When you install and enable the `Advanced Alt+TAb Window Switcher` extension you'll be able to use more actions with diffrent settigs of the pop-up switcher, including position on the screen.
+- Added actions to trigger default Window and App Switcher Pop-ups.
+When you install and enable the **Advanced Alt+TAb Window Switcher** extension you'll be able to use more actions with diffrent settigs of this extended window switcher pop-up.
-- Added action to trigger default App Switcher Pop-up.
-- Added 4 custom menus to action menu - you can populate up to 4 different menus with actions of your choice and trigger them the same way as other single actions.
+- Added 4 **Custom Menus** to action menu - you can populate up to 4 different menus with actions of your choice and trigger them the same way as other single actions.
-- Added `Minimize to thumbnail` action - live window thumbnail of the focused window will be created and window will be minimized.
+- Added **Minimize to thumbnail** action - live window thumbnail of the focused window will be created and window will be minimized.
-- Workspace switcher has new optional switching indicator - overlay index.
-Shows big transparent index number of switched workspace on the bottom half of the screen.
+- Workspace switcher has **new** optional **workspace switcher indicator - overlay index**.
+Shows a big transparent index number of switched workspace on the bottom half of the screen.

 **v8**:
 - **Optional keyboard shortcuts for most actions** - CHC-E offers many unique actions which can be now used even without a mouse